mralanlee/suede/README.md

-# Medium Roast
+# Suede

----
-Seude is a module, inspired by [dotenv](https://github.com/motdotla/dotenv), for loading environment variables from a `medium.env.json` file into `process.env`.
+Suede is a module, inspired by [dotenv](https://github.com/motdotla/dotenv), for loading environment variables from a `suede.env.json` file into `process.env`.
 The difference is that you must declare the environment for the imported function so that it could do a lookup in the JSON file to load any required environment variables.

 ## Install

----
-`npm install mediumroast  `
+`npm install suede  `
 or
-`yarn add mediumroast`
+`yarn add suede`

-Create a medium.env.json file and add specific variables needed in JSON relative to the root property.
+Create a suede.env.json file and add specific variables needed in JSON relative to the root property.

 Example:
 ```json